Vietnam.vn - Nền tảng quảng bá Việt Nam

 So what is China doing with crypto, and what can Vietnam learn from its giant neighbor?

-From "coin mining paradise" to forbidden zone
+From "crypto mining paradise" to forbidden zone

-Hong Kong thus became a “controlled laboratory” where Beijing observed, assessed and intervened when necessary.
+Hong Kong thus became a "controlled laboratory," where Beijing observed, assessed, and intervened when necessary.

 Suggestions for Vietnam

-China tests e-CNY
+China tests e-CNY currency.

 NGUYEN TANG NGHI